Genetic Testing for Pulmonary Fibrosis Patients and Families

 Genetic Testing in Pulmonary Fibrosis

-Pulmonary fibrosis (PF) is a disease that describes a variety of disorders that lead to the same endpoint: progressive scar accumulation in the lung.
-This can be the result of occupational, environmental, autoimmune diseases, other specific diseases (e.g. Sarcoidosis) or rare inherited conditions where pulmonary fibrosis is a feature (e.g. Dyskeratosis Congenita or Hermansky Pudlak syndrome).
-These are considered known causes of pulmonary fibrosis.
-Often times, the cause is unknown, and is then classified as idiopathic.
-Pulmonary fibrosis is considered sporadic when there are no known relatives with the diagnosis, However, when 2 or more blood relatives are affected, this is considered familial pulmonary fibrosis (FPF).
-Currently, it is estimated that up to 20% of people with pulmonary fibrosis have familial pulmonary fibrosis (FPF).
-Disease causing (pathogenic) genetic variants have been discovered in up to 10 genes in approximately 20-30% of families with FPF.
+Pulmonary fibrosis (PF) describes a variety of disorders that may lead to progressive scar accumulation in the lung.
+This can be the result of occupational, environmental, autoimmune diseases, other specific diseases (such as Sarcoidosis) or rare inherited conditions where pulmonary fibrosis is a feature (for example: Dyskeratosis Congenita or Hermansky Pudlak syndrome).
+These are known causes of pulmonary fibrosis.
+Often, the cause of pulmonary fibrosis is unknown: it is then classified as idiopathic.

 What is a gene?